Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Assembly of the source list

 \subsection{General considerations for source detection and deblending}

-The strategy for detecting objects in the available imaging data is dictated by the \Euclid project requirements: \begin{itemize} \item Objects shall only be detected in the photometric bands coming directly from the \Euclid instruments, which are \IE, \YE, \JE, and \HE.
+The strategy for detecting objects in the available imaging data is dictated by the \Euclid project requirements: \begin{itemize} \item Objects are only to be detected in the photometric bands coming directly from the \Euclid instruments, which are \IE, \YE, \JE, and \HE.
 VIS and NIR imaging data for a specific tile are observed over a short time (around $1\,\rm{h}$) and give consistent basis for object detection.
 EXT data can span a large range of epochs, even within the bands available for one tile.
 Due to the epoch differences this would result in astrometric offsets within the data and pose problems for the photometry. \item We need to detect all objects in the \Euclid VIS band (\IE).
 The weak lensing measurements by OU-SHE require an object sample with a simple selection function.
 Deriving the weak lensing sample from objects detected outside of VIS, such as co-added or $\chi^2$ images in \IE+\YE/\JE/\HE would result in biases and systematic effects that cannot be recovered in the shear analysis. \item We need to detect all objects in the \Euclid NIR data (\YE, \JE, \HE).
-The catalogues from the MER PF are used as input to the slitless spectroscopy analysis.
-This requires a deep and complete detection process to find the direct image counterparts of all objects that possibly have spectral traces or emission lines in the slitless spectroscopic NISP data and hence must include a detection in the NIR bands. \item The detection shall record whether a source was detected in VIS or in NIR. \end{itemize} Since we need to separate sources detected in VIS and in NIR we cannot work with a single, deep detection image such as VIS+NIR or a $\chi^2$ image as described in \cite{1999AJ....117...68S}.
-Instead, as outlined in Fig.\ \ref{pipeline_workflow}, we take the following the approach: \begin{itemize} \item perform a source detection and deblending in VIS. \item perform an independent source detection and deblending in NIR. \item Combine the VIS sources and the NIR sources to a common object list and segmentation map. \item The computation of object properties, such as photometry and morphology, is then performed on the combined object lists. \end{itemize}
+The catalogues from the MER PF are used as input to the slit-less spectroscopy analysis.
+This requires a deep and complete detection process to find the direct image counterparts of all objects that possibly have spectral traces or emission lines in the slit-less spectroscopic NISP data and hence must include a detection in the NIR bands. \item The detection records whether a source was detected in VIS or in NIR. \end{itemize} Since we need to separate sources detected in VIS and in NIR we cannot work with a single, deep detection image such as VIS+NIR or a $\chi^2$ image as described in \cite{1999AJ....117...68S}.
+Instead, as is outlined in Fig.\ \ref{pipeline_workflow}, we took the following the approach: \begin{itemize} \item We performed a source detection and deblending in VIS. \item We performed an independent source detection and deblending in NIR. \item We combined the VIS sources and the NIR sources into a common object list and segmentation map. \item The computation of object properties, such as photometry and morphology, was then performed on the combined object lists. \end{itemize}